ireaneus/LivingWaters/src/data/blog-posts/Laodicea.md

 - *'Buy from Me gold refined by fire'* read **Psm 66:10, Prov 17:3, Zech 13:9, Luke 12:21, 1 Tim 6:18, James 1:3-4, 2:5, 1 Peter 1:7, 4:12-13**
 - *'Buy from Me white garments'* Speaks of Righteousness, redeemed, Clothed opposite of naked, we are made righteous. read **Rev 3:4-5, 18, 4:4**
 - *'Buy from Me Eye salve'* speaks of the Word of God that enables us to see life realistically.
-Our worldview should be defined by scripture, not the other way around
+Our worldview should be defined by scripture, not the other way around.
+If we buy eye Salve from the Lord He will give you "Eyes for Eternity!"

 **References**